This tournament is MN Softball sanctioned.

 If the system cannot break ties at a particular tiebreaking stage, the system will move to the next tiebreaker and not return or revert back to a previous tiebreaker.

-In a Bracket play game, if there is a tie after time has expired or the inning limit is reached, international tie-breaker rules will be followed with each inning starting with the last batter up in the previous inning, starting on second base.
+In a Bracket Play game, if there is a tie after time has expired or the inning limit is reached, international tie-breaker rules will be followed with each inning starting with the last batter up in the previous inning, starting on second base.

 10B/C Pool Play & 10B/C Silver & Bronze Bracket Play: Dropped 3rd Strike results in the batter being out and they cannot advance to 1st base regardless if it is occupied or not.
 Runners already on base can advance at their own risk.